Lago Ercina

 WGS84 (World Geodetic System 1984 »)

 This is a global longitude and latitude system developed since the 1950s, and is the default setting for most GPS devices (it is the reference system for GPS).
-In Northern Spain using this datum on maps with EUR50 coordinates would place you roughly 160m NE of the correct position.
+It is also widely used by Google Maps and many other applications.

 Madrid Coordinates